-The Origins Centre is dedicated to show the visitors, the history of modern humankind, especially the races of southern Africa.
+Origins Centre is one of the best museums in South Africa.
+It is dedicated to showing the visitors, the history of modern humankind, especially the races of southern Africa.
 The collections hosted in this museum are a vast array of paleoanthropological, archaeological and genetic materials and samples recording the origins, evolution, and development of humans and the very mankind.

 Location: Yale Road &, Enoch Sontonga Ave, Johannesburg, 2050, South Africa.